|

 Included services: Bilingual

-(Spanish – English) tour leader, trekking/mountain guide, 4 nights hostel
+(Spanish – English) trekking/mountain guide, 10 nights hostel with shared bathroom,

-refuge, 12 nights full camping (igloo tents double base, dinner tents
+1 night mountain refuge, 8 nights full camping (igloo tents double base, dinner tents

 with table, benches and kitchenware, cooking tent), 19 breakfast (B),